Skip to content

 Not creating a Suspended OUForgot about account decommissioningCreate a Suspended OU with SCPs that deny all actions.
 Move decommissioned accounts here instead of closing them (closing has a 90-day reopen window).

 Sharing VPCs across environmentsTrying to save on NAT Gateway costsSeparate VPCs per environment.
-The $30/month NAT Gateway savings is not worth the blast radius.
+Modest savings on shared egress infrastructure usually are not worth the larger blast radius created by sharing environments.

 Manual account creation”We only need a few accounts”Automate with Account Factory (Control Tower), Terraform, or Crossplane from day one.
 Even if you only have three accounts.